hartsfield/bolt/README.md

 are useful for rapid prototyping and development.
 Bolt also has other features useful for rapid development.

 NOTE: Bolt is under heavy development and is still considered beta.
+Currently bolt can be used to build single-age static websites, but in the future, bolt will be able to aid in the development of large dynamic websites, and also help generate code for forms and database models.

 Create a directory called `boltApp` and `cd boltApp` and run the command: